Is Target's grocery aisle ready for its close up?

 On Thursday, Target reported that revenue at stores open at least one year was flat in December — a key holiday sales period.
 The company, based in Minneapolis, blamed the decline in part on weakness in sales of merchandise such as furniture and electronics.

-Target, which has been successful in the past by pairing up with upscale designers who create lines of products that it can sell for a limited time, also recently was dinged by bad publicity for its collaboration with posh retailer Neiman Marcus.
+Target, which also has become known for pairing up with upscale designers who create lines that it can sell for a limited time, was also recently dinged by bad publicity for its collaboration with posh retailer Neiman Marcus.
 The line debuted Dec.
 1 and included 50 products from 24 designers, including a $70 Marc Jacobs scarf and a $500 Alice + Olivia bike.

-But the merchandise was criticized for being too expensive, among other things, and all remaining items in that collection were marked down 70 percent off on Jan.
-1. That's quite a reversal from its Missoni collection a year ago, which was so popular demand caused Target's Web site to crash.
+But the line was criticized for being too expensive, among other things, and all remaining items in that collaboration were marked down 70 percent off on Jan.
+1 online and in stores.
+That's quite a reversal from its Missoni collection a year ago, which was so popular demand caused Target's Web site to crash.